cherylkc/catalog-service/docs/users/references/user-resource.md

 {server_url}/users
 ```

-Contains information about the users of the Wordhoard service.
+Contains information about the users of the WordHoard service.

 To have a book in the service, the user must first be added to the service by admin.